KQM-git/TCL/docs/characters/pyro/xinyan.md

 **Notes**

 * **Rave** will deal Pyro DMG to nearby opponents once every 2 seconds for a total of 6 hits if the shield is active for the full duration.
-* A higher level shield can be overwritten by a lower level one when using Sacrificial greatsword or casting the shield while already having one from C2 burst.
+* A higher level shield can be overwritten by a lower level one when using Sacrificial greatsword or casting the shield while already having one from C2 Burst.

 </TabItem>